chipsi007/wufuc/README.md

 ### Several improvements over my batchfile method:

 - **No system files are modified!**
-- Heuristic-based patching, which means it will usually keep working even after updates.
+- Heuristic-based patching, which means it will usually keep working even after new updates come out.
 - C is best language.
 - No external dependencies.